 - Glue Sticks for Guests (I prefer Elmer’s glue stick)

 - Motivational Print Outs ( Send me your email for free adult and children motivational print outs)

 - Glitter Glue (optional)

-Be aware of your guest allergies.
-I prepared cheese, olives, chips and dip.
-I asked guest to bring wine or a dessert and had baked lasagna and salad.
-For drinks I had water, seltzer, ginger ale and wine.
+Be aware of your guest’s allergies.
+I prepared cheese, olives, chips, and dip.
+I asked the guest to bring wine or a dessert and had baked lasagna and salad.
+For drinks, I had water, seltzer, ginger ale, and wine.
 Stay away from greasy foods since you will be cutting and pasting with your boards.
 I had my guests eat before we started.
 The magazines and poster boards took up the space so you don’t want food spilling over.